What is spiritual direction?

 Why would I do spiritual direction with you?

 Different directors offer different strengths.
-Here’s some of what I bring to the table:
+Here is some of what I bring to the table:

 - An open heart.
 No judgment here.
 All your stuff is welcome.
-(While I’m most closely aligned with the Christian faith tradition, you do not have to be a Christian to work with me.)
+(While I’m aligned with both Christian and Zen, you do not have to be either to work with me.)

 - A you focus.
 This is part of the open-heart thing.
 I’m not interested in measuring you against an external framework (unless that would be helpful for you).
 I would much rather start with you–your stuff, your issues, your values, your beliefs, etc.–and help you find God within that.